Mannar mass graves: Overview

 The press and media carried the news in headlines following the excavation conducted by the Sri Lankan authorities in Mannar which led to the discovery of a mass grave in 2013.

 According to the police, the site was allegedly used for mass burial of civilians and soldiers alike killed by the Tamil rebels during the war.

-Mannar and most of the northern part of Sri Lanka were under the control of the rebels for almost 30 long years.
+Parts of Mannar were under the control of the rebels for almost 30 long years.
 The long battle ended in May 2009 after the government forces vanquished the Tamil rebels.
 The discovery of the Mannar grave led to further investigation in Matale, central Sri Lanka, which bore 150 human skeletons.

 The Director General of Archaeological Department of Sri Lanka whom had been instructed by the Mannar Magistrate to investigate and report on the "Mass Grave", announced on 8 April 2014, that the site is a normal burial ground which had been used since the 1930's.
 He had explained how it was not a mass grave, but proposed further investigations.

 Carbon dating of the skeletons tested from the mass grave belonged to an era from 1499 to 1719 AD.
 The carbon testing was carried out by the Beta Analytic Institute of Florida, USA.
 The Mannar magistrate has ordered that this report be made public.